isc-projects/bind9/README.md

 For the server to support DNSSEC, you need to build it with crypto support.
 To use OpenSSL, you should have OpenSSL 1.0.2e or newer installed.
-If the OpenSSL library is installed in a nonstandard location, specify the prefix using "--with-openssl=/prefix" on the configure command line.
-To use a PKCS#11 hardware service module for cryptographic operations, specify the path to the PKCS#11 provider library using "--with-pkcs11=/prefix", and configure BIND with "--enable-native-pkcs11".
+If the OpenSSL library is installed in a nonstandard location, specify the prefix using "--with-openssl=&lt;PREFIX&gt;" on the configure command line.
+To use a PKCS#11 hardware service module for cryptographic operations, specify the path to the PKCS#11 provider library using "--with-pkcs11=&lt;PREFIX&gt;", and configure BIND with "--enable-native-pkcs11".

 To support the HTTP statistics channel, the server must be linked with at